linux-fertxo/docker/traefik/README.en.md

 It uses [Cloudflare](cloudflare.com) as a DNS resolver, but it is possible to use any other.

-#### *Environment variables*
+### *Environment variables*

 * `PUID` y `PGID` are the user and group identifiers in numeric format (run `id` to find out)
 * `TZ` is the time zone in `Continent/City` format.
 [List of zones](https://www.joda.org/joda-time/timezones.html)
 * `DOCKERDIR` is the parent directory containing all Docker services.
 * `DOMAINNAME` is the name of our domain.
 * `CLOUDFLARE_EMAIL` is the email address with which we registered the domain with Cloudflare.
+* `CF_DNS_API_TOKEN` is an identifier to prove that we own the domain and thus obtain the certificates.

-#### *Before starting*
+### *Before starting*

-Create the folders and files structure indicated above, paying special attention to `acme.json`'s permissions. **If they are not 600 (rw- --- ---) Traefik won't start.**
+* Create the folders and files structure indicated above, paying special attention to `acme.json`'s permissions. **If they are not 600 (rw- --- ---) Traefik won't start.**

-The `proxy` network must be present before starting the Traefik container.
+* The `proxy` network must be present before starting the Traefik container.
 You can comment out the `external: true` line in `docker-compose.yml` and Traefik will create it automatically, but this has the drawback that if the container fails or is not running, the other services that have it defined will also go down.
 That is why it is better to create it manually:

 ```bash
 docker network create proxy
 ```

-If we want to use the Traefik dashboard from outside our local network, we will have to create a CNAME record in our DNS provider that points to our domain.
+* If we want to use the Traefik dashboard from outside our local network, we will have to create a CNAME record in our DNS provider that points to our domain.
 For example, `docker-compose.yml` shows that the panel will be available at `https://traefik.$DOMAINNAME`.

+#### *Obtaining the Cloudflare API token*

+* Go to the Cloudflare dashboard and click on your profile in the top right corner.
+* In the left panel, click on "API Tokens" under "My Profile" section.
+* Below, under "Create Custom Token" section, click on "Get Started".
+* In "Token name" give it a name.
+The name doesn't matter it's only for your own reference.
+* In "Permissions", we want "Zone → Zone → Read" and "Zone → DNS → Edit".
+* In "Zone Resources" select "Include → Specific Zone" and enter your domain.
+* Click on "Continue to summary"
+* Then we'll presented a summary of the token.
+Click on "Create Token"
+* **CAUTION**: The code only appears once.
+If we do not copy it at this time for whatever reason, we must delete it and create a new one.
+* Copy the token and paste it into the `CF_DNS_API_TOKEN` environment variable in `.env` file.

-### Container start
+## Container start

 ```bash
 docker compose up -d     → start Traefik in background